7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Female hygiene products don’t dissolve in water and could block your pipes or sewer system.
+Products for feminine hygiene do not dissolve in water and could block your pipes or sewer system.

-There is no need to worry, most "flushable" wipes do not disintegrate easily and can lead to clogs in your pipes.
+There is no need to worry, most "flushable" wipes don’t actually break down easily and can cause clogs in your pipes.

-No. Baby wipes should not be flushed into the toilet because they don’t dissolve easily and can cause obstructions.
+No. Baby wipes should never be flushed down the drain since they are not able to dissolve easily and can cause obstructions.

 Are paper towels safe to flush?

-No. Paper towels are thicker than toilet paper, and they will not break down as easily, leading to possible clogs in your plumbing system.
+No. Paper towels are more dense than toilet paper and will not break down with the same ease, resulting in the possibility of clogging in your plumbing system.

-What about medications?
-Do I have to flush them in the toilet?
+What are the implications of medications?
+Should I flush them into the toilet?

-If you find yourself dealing with a blocked drain Do not hesitate to contact our professional plumbing services at Sydney Blocked Drain Plumbing .
-We offer unblocking blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to ensure that your home isn’t impacted by plumbing issues.
-Call us today for an appointment.
+If you find yourself dealing with the problem of a blocked drain, don’t hesitate to call our professional plumbing solutions via Sydney Blocked Drain Plumbing .
+We offer unblocking blocked drains, drain clearing, CCTV drain inspection as well as pipe relining services to make sure your home remains free from issues with drainage.
+Call us now to make an appointment.

 Additional Information